gprMax/gprMax/docs/source/examples_simple_2D.rst

     python -m tools.plot_Bscan cylinder_Bscan_2D_all.out --field Ez

-:numref:`cylinder_Bscan_results` shows the B-scan (image of the Ez field).
+:numref:`cylinder_Bscan_results` shows the B-scan (image of the :math:`E_z` field component).
 As expected a hyperbolic response is present from the metal cylinder.

 .. _cylinder_Bscan_results: